 “3.1.2 …In accordance with Nos.
 149 and 149A of the Convention and Resolution ITU-R 5, studies may also be undertaken without Questions, on topics within the scope of the Study Group.”

 A Study Group may establish Task Groups, Rapporteur Groups and Correspondence Groups to which it may assign the studies of those urgent issues or Questions during the course of the Study Group meeting, and these groups must have clearly defined terms of reference.
 For undertaking studies, it is important to inform Member States, Sector Members or Associates, Academia of such information on studies in a timely manner.
-Therefore, the issues of such study, especially the terms of reference, may be posted on the ITU website, or the Director of BR may inform Member States, Sector Members, or Associates and Academia of them in a timely manner.
+Therefore, the issues of such study, especially the terms of reference, may be posted on the ITU website, or the Director of BR may inform Member States, Sector Members or Associates and Academia of them in a timely manner.

 Moreover, footnote 2 in § 2.1.1 states: “Where a study initiated without a Question is expected to continue beyond the date of the next Radiocommunication Assembly, an appropriate Question should be drafted for approval by the Assembly.”